HobnobMancer/cazy_webscrapper/README.md

 ## Referencing

-If you use `cazy_webscraper` in your work *please* do cite our work (including the provided DOI), as well as citing the specific version you use.
-This is not only helpful for us as developers to get out work out into the world, but it is also **essential for the reproducibility and integrity of scientific research**.
+Good academic practise requires the citing of other researchers works.
+If you use `cazy_webscraper` in your work *please* cite our work (including the provided DOI), as well as citing the specific version you use.
+This is not only helpful for us as developers to get our work out into the world, but it is also **essential for the reproducibility and integrity of scientific research**.

-**Citation:** Hobbs, Emma E. M.; Pritchard, Leighton; Chapman, Sean; Gloster, Tracey M. (2021): cazy_webscraper Microbiology Society Annual Conference 2021 poster. figshare.
+> Hobbs, Emma E. M.; Pritchard, Leighton; Chapman, Sean; Gloster, Tracey M. (2021): cazy_webscraper Microbiology Society Annual Conference 2021 poster. figshare.
 Poster. https://doi.org/10.6084/m9.figshare.14370860.v7

 ## Our last developments before releasing version 1!